 The body of the woman was found near the telephone, where she had fallen last night after she had been twice mortally wounded by Lewis.
-She had tried to send in a call for the police, but the desk Sereant at the station heard only a groan, and she died before she could tell of the muraers.
+She had tried to send in a call for the police, but the desk Sergent at the station heard only a groan, and she died before she could tell of the murriers.

-geant at the station heard only a groun, and she died before she could tell of the murders.
+and she died before she could tell of the murders.

 Developments show that Lewis planned his work carefully.
-A pet dog which followed Toliver and his wife everywhere was caught by Lewis early last night.
+A pet dog which followed Tollver and his wife everywhere was caught by Lewis early last night.
 He led the dog a block or more from the house and tied him to a post.

-Then, armed with two pistols and a dagger, he returned to the Toliver home and waited.
-The police do not believe he had planned to murder Mrs. Toliver.
-As Toliver and his wife rode up to their home in their automobile, Lewis opened fire.
+Then, armed with two pistols and a dagger, he returned to the Tollver home and waited.
+The police do not believe he had planned to murder Mrs. Tollver.
+As Tollver and his wife rode up to their home in their automobile, Lewis opened fire.
 Those who heard the shooting say he fired nineteen times.
-Mrs. Toliver was shot in the mouth and in the head.
+Mrs. Tollver was shot in the mouth and in the head.
 Both wounds were fatal, but she staggered into the hodse, reached the telephone, and tried to call the police.

-Toliver, his body riddled with bullets, followed his wife into the house, Lewis close behind.
-The wounded man fell in the garage, Lewis emerged from the shadows with a gun and shot the couple.
-Mrs. Toliver staggered into the house and died with the telephone in her hand.
-Toliver, badly wounded, followed his wife but as he fell to the floor Lewis killed him with a butcher knife.

-New York Times.
-May 27, 1912
+Tollver, his body riddled with bullets, followed his wife into the house, Lewis close behind.
+The wounded man fell in but as he fell to the floor Lewis killed him with a butcher knife.
+New York Times, May 27, 1912